clementine-player/Android-Remote/README.md

 * Volume lowers when you receive a call
 * Shuffle / Repeat playback
 * Playlist selection
-* Lockscreen Controls (Android 4.0+)
+* Lockscreen Controls
 * Clementine Network Discovery: You don't have to enter the ip, Clementine Remote finds Clementine Players itself in the network!

 __INSTALLATION DETAILS:__<br />
-Download Clementine 1.2.1 from here: http://www.clementine-player.org/downloads
+Download Clementine 1.3 from here: http://www.clementine-player.org/downloads
 * The remote control is disabled by default.
 You have to activate it in the settings. *
 * Downloads are disabled by default.
 You have to activate it in the setting, too *